COVID-19: England drop most restrictions

 This wind of freedom is timely for Prime Minister Boris Johnson, more than ever weakened at the head of the government by the scandal of the parties held in defiance of anti-coronavirus rules in Downing Street.

-After ending a week ago the recommendation to work from home for those who could, England is now abandoning other restrictions – among the lightest in Europe – introduced in December in the face of a surge in Omicron case: obligation to wear a mask inside public places and a vaccination passport to attend events with a large audience.
+After ending a week ago the recommendation to work from home for those who might, England is now abandoning other restrictions – among the lightest in Europe – introduced in December in the face of a surge in Omicron case: obligation to wear a mask inside public places and a vaccination passport to attend events with a large audience.

 “As COVID becomes endemic, we must replace legal obligations with advice and recommendations,” Boris Johnson told MPs last week.